LBD.Project questions & answers

 When Is It?

-The LBD.Project starts March 1st and goes to March 31st, 2018.
+The LBD.Project starts March 1st and goes to March 31st, 2019.
 You can join us late if you missed the beginning of the project.
-Learn how to participate here.
+Learn how to participate here, or if you’re ready to start, go to our whole section on how to navigate the LBD.Project.

 Why are we doing the LBD.Project?